cantino/ideamachine/README.markdown

     ruby examples/planets/generate_planets.rb

 The grammar files consist of entries like
-    RESULT  {a|FRUIT}
+    RESULT  Let's eat {a|FRUIT}
     FRUIT   {apple,plum,orange}
-This would result in "a plum", "an apple", and "an orange" 1/3 of the time each.
+This would result in "Let's eat a plum", "Let's eat an apple", and "Let's eat an orange" 1/3 of the time each.
 There can be many RESULT lines, one will be selected at random to output.  {A|FRUIT} would give "A plum", "An apple", and "An orange".

     FRUIT   {apple,plum,orange}
 is equivalent to